Support us

 There are benefits for parents too.
 Reading stories or singing lullabies gives you a sense of life beyond the screens and incubators.
 It’s also a good way to distract yourself, and might help you feel calmer.

 When their twin boys were born prematurely, David and Gemma Springford spent over eight weeks in a neonatal unit.
 Reading books to their babies helped them to bond with their boys and formed some of their most special memories as a family.
 Jack and the FlumFlum Tree was a particular family favourite and Dave and Gemma have donated a copy of this book to babies in neonatal units across Scotland, in partnership with Scottish Book Trust.
-Find out more about their experience and how they feel reading in the unit helped them in this film(this will open in a new window).
+Find out more about their experience and how they feel reading in the unit helped them in this film(this link will open in a new window).

 I’m Nashwa Matta, I’m a Paediatrician in Glasgow.
 I’m a Neonatologist which means I work in intensive care with very sick babies and my interest is their development - child development.